 - Punch down the dough: Punch down the dough to release the air.

 - Shape the cinnamon rolls: Roll the dough out into a 12×18 inch rectangle.
 Spread the butter on top, then evenly sprinkle the cinnamon and brown sugar mixture.
 Top with chopped apples.
 Tightly roll up the dough and cut into 12 equal rolls.
-Place in a greased 9×13 pan and cover tightly with aluminum foil.
+Place in a greased 9×13 inch pan and cover tightly with aluminum foil.

 - Let the rolls rise: Allow the rolls to rise in a warm environment for about 45-60 minutes or until doubled in size.